Withania Somnifera | ||

-Withania Somnifera is a plant from the Solanaceae or Nightshade family which includes the Potato, Tomato and Deadly Nightshade species.
+Withania Somnifera is a perennial shrub from the Solanaceae or Nightshade family.
 It is also known as Ashwagandha.
-The herbal extract has been traditionally used as a tonic and as a sedative but recent research shows that the extract contains Withanolides which have been found to have regenerative properties on brain-cell synapses in mice and in human cell lines in the laboratory.
+The herbal root extract has been traditionally used as a tonic and as a sedative but recent research shows that the leaf extract contains Withanolides which have been found to have regenerative properties on brain-cell synapses in mice and in human cell lines in laboratory studies.

 Classification of the Plant